Brilliant Pebbles: Missile Defense Act of 1991

 The new GPALS concept was fully described in a May 1991 report published by the SDIO.
 It consisted of four parts: a ground-based missile system to protect the United States, a ground- and sea-based system to defend overseas United States forces and allies, Brilliant Pebbles in space, and a command and control system tying them all together.
 Brilliant Pebbles was seen as both a system for providing early detection of launches, as well as being able to attack any missile with a range greater than 600 km.

 With the deployable system finally specified, the next step was to go to Congress for funding.
 This led to the Missile Defense Act of 1991.
 From one perspective, the Missile Defense Act was a victory for SDI as it considered making changes to the Anti-Ballistic Missile Treaty that would allow deployment, and ordered "robust funding" for Brilliant Pebbles.
-It also stated that the immediate goal was to produce a Limited Defense System by 1996 what would be fully compliant with the Treaty, meaning it could have a maximum of 100 ground-based interceptors and had to be in the vicinity of Grand Forks Air Force Base.
-It was specifically stated that Brilliant Pebbles would not be part of this system.
+But it also stated that the immediate goal was to produce a Limited Defense System by 1996 what would be fully compliant with the Treaty, meaning it could have a maximum of 100 ground-based interceptors and they had to be in the vicinity of Grand Forks Air Force Base.
+It was specifically stated that Brilliant Pebbles would not be part of this initial system.
 Although there was some concern about the Missile Defense Act, many considered it to be the best deal that could be made.

 Cooper essentially ignored the anti-Pebbles sentiment of the Missile Defense Act, and maintained its place as the primary weapon within the GPALS system.
 With funding secured, in June 1991 the SDIO sent out development contracts for Brilliant Pebbles and Brilliant Eyes to Martin Marietta and TRW.
 Brilliant Eyes was a low-orbit detection platform to aid Pebbles and the ground-based missiles.
 Additional contracts for the ground-based missiles and interceptors went out at the same time.
 This marked the first time since the Safeguard program of the 1960s that a production of a ballistic missile defense system was funded, and the first for SDI.